FACN1/guest-house/README.md

 ### Beer Tally System

 There is a beer tally on the _closed door outside the kitchen_.
 When you take a beer, add a line to your tally.
 When you pay off your debt to the beer kitty, cross off your tally - and start again.
+Beers are currently priced at 3 šql each, that is the price at which they are bought from the _supermarket by Mary's Well_.
+**It is important to take back the bottles and crate when buy new beers, in order to get the best price**